Depression - The Final Addiction

 Jelaila's work was that he had always felt there was a piece missing in the 12 Step programs which he found in the Compassion Key.
 He co

--authored with Jelaila two of the Keys of Compassion and was proofreader and collaborator on most of Jelaila's articles and books as well
+-authored with Jelaila two of the Keys of Compassion and was proofreader and collaborator on most of Jelaila's articles and books, as

 Jonathan has helped countless individuals to apply the 12 Steps, use Agreements and embrace their Dark Side to improve the quality of their